 My name is Nidaa Zaki Abu Toha, I am 33 years old.
 Our dream is to get food and water daily, to return to our house in Al Shati refugee camp west of Gaza City, and to be able to rebuild our house.
 I dream of educating my children and creating a beautiful future for them.

 There is no water in the shelters.
 All the water wells in the UNRWA schools and Palestinian government schools, which have become shelters for tens of thousands of displaced people, are not functioning.
 There is barely any fuel.
 The Rafah and Karim Abu Salem crossings, which were used to transport fuel to operate our water wells, are closed.
 The only operating well is in Khan Younis city, where I, displaced, now live.
-I go to the well every day to fill a 20-liter gallon of water.
+I go to the well every day to fill a 20-litre gallon of water.
 This is a daily challenge.
 I can handle hunger, but I need water to survive, maintain hygiene, and cook.

-Under normal circumstances, my family’s daily water requirement is about 20 liters per person.
-Today, I share 20 liters of water among 23 family members.
+Under normal circumstances, my family’s daily water requirement is about 20 litres per person.
+Today, I share 20 litres of water among 23 family members.
 We make great efforts to conserve water, as we do not have our own bathroom.
 We live in a tent for the displaced, and we use a public bathroom, which lacks cleanliness and water, but we are forced to live this way.
 We face a continual threat of disease, with no way to combat it due to the water shortage.

 I have two children, Saif al-Din al-Masri, 12 years old, and Adam al-Masri, three-and-a-half years old.
-I divorced my husband three years ago, and I live in a small room with my children in my family’s house in Al Shati refugee camp west of Gaza City.
+I divorced my husband three years ago, and I live in a small room with my children in my family’s house in Shati refugee camp west of Gaza City.
 Before the war, I searched extensively for a job to support my children, but I couldn’t find one.
 There are no job opportunities in the Gaza Strip.
 Most of the population suffers from extreme poverty.

 My father bought a small tent for us and placed it near the Nasser Medical Complex in Khan Younis city.
 We stayed there for over a month.
 We fled again under bombardment after the occupation invaded Khan Younis city at the beginning of December 2023.
 We were horrified by how close the occupation’s tanks were to us, but we miraculously escaped from them while raising white flags.

-We then fled to Rafah city, where we stayed in tents, then returned to Khan Younis city a week after the occupation invaded the Eastern areas of Rafah city.
+We then fled to Rafah city, where we stayed in tents, then returned to Khan Younis city a week after the occupation invaded the eastern areas of Rafah city.
 We are still living in tents.
 The war is ongoing, and we are still deprived of living in our home.

 The third day of January 2024 will remain etched in my mind forever.
-On this day, the occupation forces bombed my family’s house in the Al Shati refugee camp and destroyed it.
+On this day, the occupation forces bombed my family’s house in the Shati refugee camp and destroyed it.
 I lived in this house with 23 family members, and today we are all displaced, living in tents.
-Our lives were tied to our house and living in Al Shati refugee camp, but now, for the eighth month, we are strangers to our home.
+Our lives were tied to our house and living in Shati refugee camp, but now, for the seventh month, we are strangers to our home.
 We suffer from a lack of the necessities of life.

-13 children lived in my father’s house, all under the age of ten.
+Thirteen children lived in my father’s house, all under the age of ten.
 They are now living in difficult conditions in tents.
 Their crying continues throughout the day.
 We can barely provide a meal for them, and even the meal we provide is insufficient and unsatisfactory for them.
 We live on aid, and the aid we receive is very limited.
 The conditions of the displaced in the tents are extremely difficult.

 In our home, we had four bathrooms.
 Today we have none.
 We live in a tent, and when we need to use the bathroom, we go to the schools set up as shelters for displaced people.
 We line up in long queues to enter bathrooms with no water.
 I am afraid for myself and my children.
 I am afraid of diseases and the spread of epidemics due to the health hazards and waste everywhere in the Gaza Strip.